ankrutik/notes/aws/solutions_arch_cert/notes.md

 **DNS Record types**

 - **"A" Record**: Address record; used to convert name of domain to an IP address
+  - **"AAAA" Record**: Exactly like "A" Record but supports IPv6.

 - **PTR records** are used to look up domain names for IP addresses.
 Reverse of "A" record.
 - **CName (canonical name) Record**: Used to resolve one domain to another; instead of using multiple IP address, use one IP and have 2 domain names on it.
-CNAME can't be used for naked domain name (`http://google.com`).
+CNAME can't be used for naked domain name or the top node of a DNS namespace, also known as the zone apex.
+For example, (`http://google.com`).
 It must be either an "A" record or alias.
 - **Alias records** are used to map resource records sets in your hosted zone to ELB, CloudFront distributions, or S3 buckets.
 Alias records are like CNAME records.
 - **MX** records are used for mail